MWSchmid/MethAn/README_MethAnPre.md

 * sampleTableForMerge_CHH.csv

 For each context (or chromosome and context if kept separate), the script will produce two files:
-* one only with positions having a coverage of at least 5 within at least one replicate per group (name as specified on the command line - e.g. merged_CpG.txt).
+* one only with positions having a coverage of at least 5 within at least two replicates per group (name as specified on the command line - e.g. merged_CpG.txt).
 * one only with positions having a coverage of at least 5 in any sample (name as specified on the command line plus ending ".noGroupFilter" - e.g. merged_CpG.txt.noGroupFilter)